BilalTalha/SIP-17/README.md

 # ISD: Industry Synthetic Dataset for Part Classification

 ## Introduction
-Deep neural networks, with their outperformance, can provide a robust solution for automatic industrial part classification.
-One drawback of these networks is that they require a large amount of data which is a laborious, time-consuming, and costly process.
-An alternative is to use synthetic data for training.
-Synthetic data introduce a domain gap that degrades the performance when tested in real environments.
-In this paper, we introduce a new dataset, ISD: Industry Synthetic Dataset, for the Sim2Real challenge in industrial part classification.
-This dataset contains synthetic and real images from multi-domain industrial scenarios.
-We then evaluate the baseline performance of our dataset with different SOTA supervised and self-supervised neural networks.
+ISD: Industry Synthetic Dataset is designed for the Sim-to-Real challenge in part classification.
+It contains 17 objects representing six typical industry use cases.
+Use cases 1-4 require the classification of isolated industrial parts, use cases 5 and 6 require the classification of assembled parts.
+ For each objects, we generated three kinds of images: Syn_O, synthetic images without random backgrounds and post-processing; Syn_R, synthetic images with random backgrounds and post-processing; and Real, images captured from cameras in real industrial scenarios.
+For each objects we generated 1200 synthetic images for training and 300 synthetic images for validationm in total 33k images for both Syn_O and Syn_R.
+For testing, we captured 566 real images from various industrial scenarios.
+ We benchmark the performance of the dataset using five different state-of-the-art models, including ResNet, EfficientNet, ConvNext, VIT, and DINO.
+We trained the model only on synthetic data and tested on real data.
 Our dataset is available at <a href="https://dafd.com/">dataset</a>.
 ![PDF Image](/Image/data.jpg)

 ## Dataset